3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 Also, there are several settings at engine level for tuning the mergetree engine through configuration at [MergeTreeSettings.h](https://github.com/yandex/ClickHouse/blob/9de4d8facb412fa178cd8380a4411c30da43acc7/dbms/src/Storages/MergeTree/MergeTreeSettings.h)

-i.e., the bellow will reduce the RAM consumption considerably:
+i.e., the bellow will reduce the RAM consumption considerably, at a cost of reducing durability and changing merge algorithm:

 ```
     <merge_tree>